debMan/cheatSheets/git-cheatsheet.md

 gpg --list-secret-keys --keyid-format LONG
 ```

-now we can see the output like this:
+Now we can see the output like this:

 ``` bash
 # /home/mrht74/.gnupg/pubring.kbx